phylogeography/SpreaD3/README.md

    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the "GNU Lesser General Public License": http://www.gnu.org/licenses/lgpl.html for more details.

-h1.
-TODO
-* setup test scripts
-* backend
-  - simpify d3 rendered folder structure

-h1.
-BUGS
+## CONTRIBUTING
+Very much welcomed.
+Fork this repo.
+Clone your fork.
+Start hacking.
+Make a pull request.

+## KNOWN BUGS/PROBLEMS
-* D3 line curvature listeners leave artifacts
+ D3 line curvature listeners leave artifacts